pyrate-build/pyrate-build/README.rst

 Externals
 ---------

-Currently the following builtin externals are supported (listed with possible ``find_external`` arguments):
+Currently the following built in externals are supported (listed with possible ``find_external`` arguments):

 - gcc